hurwitzlab/phage_detection_benchmarks/src/simulate_reads/README.md

 Several abundance profiles can be created, and the specified genomes must have identifiers that match those in `cat_genomes.fasta`.
 The list of desired abundance profiles should be given in the `--configfile`, as well as other `iss generate` parameters.
 Multiple error models can be automatically executed by inclusion in the config["model"] field, which currently includes all pre-built error models.

-## `braken_profiler.py`
+## `bracken_profiler.py`

-This script takes Braken output and creates a profile for use in ISS.
-Taxonomic IDs are used to join the Braken output with my list of refseq genomes.
+This script takes Bracken output and creates a profile for use in ISS.
+Taxonomic IDs are used to join the Bracken output with my list of refseq genomes.
 Since not all genomes may be found, the abundances are rescaled so they still add to 1.
 The abundance profile is written to `*_profile.txt`.

 Additionally, a file is created (`*_files.txt`) that contains acession numbers, file globs, and sequence record IDs that are in the profile.
 The files that match these globs are the files that contain the sequences in the profile.

 Example usage
 ```
- $ ./braken_profiler.py tests/inputs/braken_profiler/input_1.txt
+ $ ./bracken_profiler.py tests/inputs/bracken_profiler/input_1.txt
 Done.
 Wrote output files to "out".

 $ ls out/